thoughtbot/guides/working-together/README.md

   - Strongly avoid vague meeting invitations.
 These can be stress-inducing for anyone; and for people with anxiety, they can cause [panic attacks](https://en.wikipedia.org/wiki/Panic_attack).
-    - If you're incapable of sharing an overview or topic, at least share the
-      tone: congratulatory, informational, disciplinary, etc.
+    - If you're unable to share an overview or topic, at least share the tone: congratulatory, informational, disciplinary, etc.
     - Descriptive invitations also provide a
       [curb cut effect](https://en.wikipedia.org/wiki/Curb_cut_effect) of
       helping people decide whether they should attend.